Aduzona/CI_CD_ML_Model_Deployment_using_Flask_and_Docker/README.md

 * Install jupyter notebook `pip install jupyter notebook`
 * Start jupyter notebook `jupyter notebook`

+**Deploy test**

+Because we installed Jupyter notebook in the previous environements, and other unnecessary libraries where installed.we will create new environment in the deploy folder.
+* create a new environment `conda create -n deploy python=3.9.13`
+* Activate the environment `conda activate deploy`
+* Install required libraries `pip install pandas sklearn flask joblib`
+* list installed libraries `conda list`
+* run the server `python app.py`
+* Access the url ``
+* Press `CTRL+c` to quit

 ### Using Saved Model for prediction

 * create and save model model using `Cancer_prediction.ipynb`